How an avid fan community powers Noclip’s video production company

 In our Making the Leap series, creators who've turned a creative side project into a full-time business share a behind-the-scenes look at how they did it.

-Danny O’Dwyer has been making internet videos with his friends since before YouTube was popular.
-It all started as a way to try to get a job at his favorite video game website, GameSpot UK.
-While the video making scheme eventually landed Danny his dream day job, it also gave him something he wasn’t expecting: his own enthusiastic fan base.
+Danny O’Dwyer has been making videos on the internet with his friends since before YouTube was popular.
+It all started as a means to an end: landing a job at his favorite video game website, GameSpot UK.
+While the video making eventually did get Danny his dream job, it also gave him something he wasn’t expecting: his own enthusiastic fan base.

-Years later, Danny’s remarkable relationship with his fans inspired him to launch his own business called Noclip, producing video game documentaries, which allowed him full creative freedom.
-In 2016, Danny led his fans to Patreon, announcing that membership would allow his videos to remain ad-free, with zero sponsorships from the gaming industry.
-Within hours of launching, Danny was one of Patreon’s highest-earning creators.
-Now, with more than 4,000 members, Danny continues to build his empire as a video game journalist.
+Years later, Danny’s deep relationship with his fans guided him to launch his own business called Noclip, producing video game documentaries, which allowed him full creative freedom.
+In 2016, Danny led his fans to Patreon, announcing that membership would allow his videos to remain ad-free with zero sponsorships from the gaming industry.
+Within hours of launching, Danny became one of Patreon’s highest-earning creators.
+Now with more than 4,000 paid members and nearly as many free members, Danny continues to build his empire as a video game journalist.

 So, how did Danny get thousands of fans to become members?
-Here he shares some of his strategies for rewarding members, inviting fans to participate, and fostering community.
+Here are some of his strategies for rewarding members, inviting fans to participate, and fostering community.

-Danny offers rewards that support his community and bring him closer to his members.
-One is a space for his fans to join in conversation with him, and with each other: a members-only Discord server that he set up with a Patreon integration.
+Danny offers a couple rewards that support his community and bring him closer to his members.
+One is a space for his fans to all join in conversation with him, and with each other, through a members-only Discord server that he set up with a Patreon integration.
 At any paid level (starting at $5 a month), members can participate in this exclusive community.

 “Enabling my patrons to chat with me directly via the Discord chat is an incredibly powerful tool for keeping me in contact with the people who matter the most to this project,” says Danny.
 “But much more than that, it encourages patrons to communicate with each other, allowing the bonds of our community to strengthen, even when I’m away somewhere on a shoot or fast asleep after a long day streaming.”

 Another community reward that Danny offers?
 A monthly brainstorm meeting.
 For $20 a month, members get access to speak with Danny face-to-face during this live session, or watch the recording later.
-This is a great way to reward higher-paying patrons with a very intimate experience that isn’t available to the public — another way to build meaningful relationships with members.
+This is a meaningful way to reward higher-paying members with a very intimate experience that isn’t available to the public — and another way to build deep relationships with his community.

 Offering exclusive, bonus content

 Danny offers a variety of bonus content to members.
-Just as one might subscribe to Netflix for their favorite TV show, Danny’s members subscribe for exclusive, bonus content that provides a look into his creative process, which wouldn’t otherwise be seen by the public.
+Just as one would subscribe to Netflix for their favorite TV show, Danny’s members subscribe for exclusive, bonus content that provides a look into Danny’s creative process, which wouldn’t otherwise be seen by the public.

-Some examples of special content Noclip members get access to:
+Some examples of special content Noclip members get access too:

-• Early access to documentaries: For $10 a month members (and above), Noclip releases these videos as “early-access” a week before the general public gets to see them.
+3. Pre-release unedited content with deleted scenes: For $10 a month members (and above), Noclip releases these videos as “early access” a week before the general public gets access, and includes unedited scenes that might be cut out for the final version.
 This reward option works well for film creators because, not only is it a privilege for members to receive the content before it’s released, it’s also a natural step in the creative process along the way to a final product.

 “While the public enjoyed those [videos], our amazing patrons got access to much more: behind-the-scenes features showing how we produced each project, early access to all of our popular extended-cut interviews with people like Hugo Martin and Mick Gordon,” Danny explains, “not to mention all of the amazing conversations we’ve had on our Discord chat, and bunches of Q&A videos and Hangouts.
 We’re building a community here at Noclip, and we want you to be part of it.”